 (That is the prelude to the main part of this post.)

-In the last week or so, I had get-to-know-you sessions with my school families.
-What I hear there is what I hear elsewhere and see in social media.
+I had get-to-know-you sessions with my school families.
+What I hear there is what I hear elsewhere and see on social media.

 There is much fear and uncertainty about what is happening in our society, country, and church.